 Customers want to get the same experience through every communication channel and the ability to pick up an interaction or request through any channel, with more than a third of consumers saying they expect to be able to reach the same customer service representative regardless of the contact channel they use.
 Email and text are logical places to start with delivering a seamless experience as they are the most common and convenient methods of accessing support and customer service.

-Besides using a CRM that supports this unified approach, you can provide more engaging and helpful support by taking advantage of the benefits of each channel.
-For example, email lets you include visual aids, video guides, and screen captures to demonstrate processes and troubleshooting steps.
-However, if you need to get responses from your customer about an issue, then texting could get a faster response.
+Besides using a CRM that supports a unified approach, you can provide more engaging and helpful support by taking advantage of the benefits of each customer communication channel.
+There are direct mail trends that suggest it is an amazing channel to add to your communication mix.
+And for example, email lets you include visual aids, video guides, and screen captures to demonstrate processes and troubleshooting steps.
+However, if you need to get responses from your customer about an customer service issue, then texting could get a faster response.
 It can also be used to let customers know that a more detailed email response has been sent to help with an issue, rather than trying to give detailed advice via SMS.

 Using SMS and email together can have a big impact on customer engagement when you make use of their differing strengths.